Arsenic and Old Lace (film): Critical response

 The contemporary critical reviews were uniformly positive.
 The New York Times critic summed up the majority view, "As a whole, Arsenic and Old Lace, the Warner picture which came to the Strand yesterday, is good macabre fun."
 Variety declared, "Capra's production, not elaborate, captures the color and spirit of the play, while the able writing team of Julius J. and Philip G. Epstein has turned in a very workable, tightly-compressed script.
 Capra's own intelligent direction rounds out."
 Harrison's Reports wrote: "An hilarious entertainment, it should turn out to be one of the year's top box-office attractions."
 John Lardner of The New Yorker called the film "practically as funny in picture form as it did on the stage, and that is very funny indeed."

 Assessing the film in 1968, Charles Higham and Joel Greenberg state in Hollywood in the Forties that "Frank Capra provided a rather overstated and strained version of Arsenic and Old Lace".
+Pauline Kael was not enthusiastic: "Capra's hick jollity turns Grant into a manic eunuch ...
+The villains—murderers who are less couth in their methods than the innocently mad aunts—are Peter Lorre, as himself, and Raymond Massey, impersonating Boris Karloff; some people roar at their antics."
+Leonard Maltin gave it three and a half of four stars: "Frantic cast is excellent, especially Lorre and Massey as unsuspecting murderers holed up in Brooklyn household."
+Leslie Halliwell gave it three of four stars: "A model of stage play adaptations, this famous black farce provided a frenzy of hilarious activity, and its flippant attitude to death was better received in wartime than would have been the case earlier or later.
+The director coaxes some perfect if overstated performances from his star cast, and added his own flair for perpetuating a hubbub."

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 33 reviews, with an average rating of 7.7/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 35 reviews, with an average rating of 7.7/10.